Faith & Truthiness

 asserted that religious experience could only be understood subjectively, rather than objectively, so that the nonreligious could never understand the truth of religion.
 Some religions explicitly teach that faith can never come through rational understanding, but only by gaining a feeling that something is true.
 A religious impression accepted as truth by a believer might therefore be perceived as truthiness by an outside observer."

 But good Christians say to themselves, "Well those people were crazy, and we're not.
 We're normal."
 Well is religious faith about being normal as it might be defined in conventional terms?
-Is it simply about doing what one is told it means to be a "good person"?
+Is it simply about doing what one is told to be a "good person"?
 Was Jesus normal in that way?
-Was the Patriarch Abraham, the founder of the the faith traditions that run through Judaism, Christianity, and Islam, normal?
+Was the Patriarch Abraham normal?
 He heard voices, and on one occasion the voices told him to kill his only son, Isaac.
 Today Abraham would be judged certifiably insane.
 And yet we people of the book honor him as Father Abraham, the one who in risking everything made everything possible.

-I bring Abraham in because it was for Kierkegaard the archetypal example of what he called the "teleological suspension of the ethical."
+I bring Abraham in because he was for Kierkegaard the archetypal example of what he called the "teleological suspension of the ethical."
 In K's thinking about spiritual development there were three stages, or perhaps more accurately, three states of mind or soul: the 'aesthetic' in which one is driven primarily by self-absorption, the 'ethical' in which one discovers oneself capable of transcending one's self interest for the good of another; and the 'religious', in which one can find oneself in a crisis of conscience that may require him to break the moral law.
-A dramatic example of this was portrayed in the "Lost" episode entitled "The 23rd Psalm," in which Eko kills an old man to prevent his brother from having to do so.
-Eko breaks the moral law in an act of love in order to spare his brother from having to kill or be killed.
-And he pays the price and reaps the reward.
+A dramatic example of this was portrayed in the "Lost" episode entitled "The 23rd Psalm," in which the teenaged Mr. Eko shoots an old man so that his little brother, commanded to do it by the local druglord, would not have to.
+Eko breaks the moral law and commits a horrific act, but does so in an act of love to spare his young brother the choice of either killing or being killed.

 The faculty by which we make judgments to suspend the ethical is conscience.
-The conscience is, in my imagination of it, located in the soul's solar center, otherwise known as the heart.
-But it's like any other human faculty: it only works well if it is exercised properly.
-Conscience can be called upon to justify the worst crimes, and anyone who commits a crime for reasons of conscience must be prepared to proven wrong.
+Like any other human faculty, it only works well if it is exercised properly.
+Conscience can be called upon to justify the worst crimes, and anyone who commits a crime for reasons of conscience must be prepared to be proven wrong.
 None of us is immune from delusion.
 None of us can be sure with complete certainty of our motivations.
 Nevertheless there are occasions when we must act, and we must do so fully prepared to accept the consequences if we are wrong.

-That's what makes the "knowing" that is involved in an act of conscience far superior to an act of knowing in the scientific objective sense.
+That's what makes the "knowing" that is involved in an act of conscience far superior to an act of knowing in the scientific, objective sense.
 Scientific knowing is about certainty.
 Faith knowing is about risk.
 Faith is an act of moral-courage knowing/not knowing.
-It is always a leap in the dark hoping that you will land safely but not being certain that you will.
+It is always a leap in the dark trusting that you will land safely without the certainty that you will.
 And if you were right, your act of faith will bear fruit.
 If not?
 Well the best that can be said is that you took the risk and now you must bear responsibility and the consequences for it.
-It is precisely this failure to accept responsibility for the consequences of his decisions that makes Bush someone committed to his own self-reinforcing truthiness and therefore someone devoid of moral seriousness.
+It is precisely this failure to accept responsibility for the consequences of his decisions that makes someone like George Bush someone committed to his own self-reinforcing truthiness and therefore someone devoid of moral seriousness.

-And so the difference between "truthiness" and faith is that the first is motivated by a need to reinforce one's complacency and need to block out what one does not care to think about, the second by a challenge to transcend or to risk to go beyond what makes sense or what is often conventionally acceptable.
-It is never an act of arrogance, but an act, if genuine, undertaken with the deepest humility about the certainty of the outcome and a willingness to accept the consequences if proven wrong.
+And so the difference between "truthiness" and faith is that the first is motivated by a need to reinforce one's complacency and need to block out what one does not care to think about, the second by a challenge to ]risk to going beyond what makes sense or what is conventionally acceptable.
+It is never an act of arrogance, but an act, if genuine, undertaken with no certainty concerning the outcome and a willingness to accept the consequences if proven wrong.

-To know that others have leaped and landed safely is useful, but it is no real comfort because that was then and this is now.
+To know that others have leapt and landed safely is useful, but it is no real comfort because that was then and this is now.
 Just as we must all die our own death, we must leap our own leap.
-And not just once because of life of faith is life of leaps into the darkness with a trust that echoes Job: "Even though he slay me, yet will I trust him."
+And not just once because the life of faith is a life of multiple leaps into the darkness with a trust that echoes Job: "Even though he slay me, yet will I trust him."